artainmo/web-development/back-front-end/javascript/README.md

 Those APIs enable concurrency and pass asynchronous messages back to the stack via an event queue. <br>
 The event queue’s interaction with the call stack is managed by an event loop.
 All together, those parts maintain the order of code execution when we run asynchronous functions.

-MEMORY IN JAVASCRIPT
+MEMORY IN JAVASCRIPT<br>
-Javascript has two data structures for memory, the heap and the stack.
+Javascript has two data structures for memory, the heap and the stack.<br>
 * The stack is used for static memory storage
 * The heap is used for dynamic memory storage, variables referenced in heap make use of pointers (pointers hold as static value a dynamic memory address in the heap)